thehonorguard/mkdocs/docs/RoleGuide/medic.md

 ### Combat lifesaver (CLS)

  This soldier is part of the squad and as the name suggests this is probably the first one to arrive at a wounded soldier.
-His job is to  stabilise the soldier as fast as possible,  and  make sure they are either good to go or are stable enough to be medivaced.
+His job is to stabilise the soldier as fast as possible,  and  make sure they are either good to go or are stable enough to be medivaced.<br>
  Full role presentation and loadout is available <a href="/mkdocs/RoleGuide/cls/">here</a>.

 ### Medic